elijahparker000/elijahparker000.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I'll be travelling to Germany this weekend to work on the DNAM project for my Senior Design course at Auburn! :airplane: :smile:
+I'll be travelling to Germany this weekend to work on the DNAM project for my Senior Design course at Auburn! :airplane: